mtc-20/CheatSheets/MarkDown_CS.md

 - - -

 ## Emojis
-Just found this out :sweat_smile: So, I'm gonna leave this here:
+Just found this out :sweat_smile: All shortcodes are compiled in this [Emoji Markdown][emd].

+So, I'm gonna leave this here:
 :heart: :x: :robot: